Txori/SotC_PALtoNTSC/README.md

 **Introduction**

-Sad Origami is making an incredible work at [remastering the textures of the PS2 game Shadow of the Colossus](https://ko-fi.com/sadorigami), but it only work for the PAL version of the game (SCES-53326).
+Sad Origami is making an incredible work at [remastering the textures of the PS2 game Shadow of the Colossus](https://ko-fi.com/sadorigami), but it only works for the PAL version of the game (SCES-53326).
 This tool simply gathers, rename and copy its files to make them compatible with the NTSC version of the game (SCUS-97472).

 **Compilation**